prey/gdpr_rails/README.md

 + **on_accept**: Proc which will be triggered when user accepts a policy (has an argument that contains the controller context)

 #### Example
 > This is an example for a `cookie` rule.
-The expected behavior would be when the user rejects cookies iterate over out scripts and delete cookies:
+The expected behavior would be when the user rejects cookies iterate over our scripts and delete cookies:

 ```ruby
   c.add_rule({name: "cookie", sessionless: true, on_reject: ->(context){